-- Be clear that they are dealing with the behaviour, rather than stigmatising the individual - Where possible, make sure that the pupil understands why their behaviour is being challenged by reinforcing the rationale for the rule/expectation. - Make clear to the pupils the link between the sanction and behaviour - Avoid early escalation to more severe sanctions/ higher behaviour stages; these should be reserved for serious and persistent poor behaviour - Avoid, where possible, whole group sanctions - Where possible, employ restorative sanctions to address any harm caused - Not issue sanctions that are humiliating or degrading - Link sanctions to the concept of choice pupils need to see the connection between their own behaviour and its impact on themselves and others to enable them to take responsibility for their own actions.
+- Be clear that they are dealing with the behaviour, rather than stigmatising the individual - Where possible, make sure that the pupil understands why their behaviour is being challenged by reinforcing the rationale for the rule/expectation in relation to 'Ready, Respect and Safe'. - Make clear to the pupils the link between the sanction and behaviour - Avoid early escalation to more severe sanctions/ higher behaviour stages; these should be reserved for serious and persistent poor behaviour - Avoid, where possible, whole group sanctions - Where possible, employ restorative sanctions to address any harm caused - Not issue sanctions that are humiliating or degrading - Link sanctions to the concept of choice pupils need to see the connection between their own behaviour and its impact on themselves and others to enable them to take responsibility for their own actions.